What Is an ICHRA? How Individual Coverage HRAs Work for Small Businesses in 2026 (Arizona Guide)

 • With an ICHRA, the employer structures employee eligibility.
 With a QSEHRA, all full-time employees and their families will be automatically eligible for the benefit.

 • With an ICHRA, there are no allowance caps for what an employer can reimburse an employee for.
 With a QSEHRA, the IRS updates annual allowance caps each year.
+In 2026, a QSEHRA is limited to $6,450 for an individual and $13,100 for a family.

 There are a few other differences between an ICHRA and a QSEHRA, including premium tax credit guidelines.
 Contact a business health insurance expert to walk you through what the differences may mean for your business.